bdelmas/aircall-frontend-hiring-test/README.md

 All screens starting from `375px` and higher are supported.
 It's the Mobile M screen on Chrome DevTools.

 ## Features
+What is missing:
+- Group calls by date
+- Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately) I tried but I can't seem to make it work so far.
+- Tests, like I said to Boris I know many things but I do have to learn how to do testing in React.

 What is done:
 - Display a paginated list of calls that you’ll retrieve from the API.
 - Display the call details view if the user clicks on a call. the view should display all the data related to the call itself.
 - Be able to archive one or several calls.
+(In case it's not obvious, it's the little purple or light grey icon box on the right.
+Both present on the index and the details view of the call.
+You can click on it.)
 - Use Typescript.
+- There is a breadcrumb menu where there is the blue home.
 - Sign-in page, and logout.
 - Cookies.
-- Good architecture app with its belts and wisles (thunks, saga, features folders, atomic design...).
 - This little documentation
+- Good architecture app with its belts and wisles (thunks, saga, features folders, atomic design, DDD...).
-- And not too shabby UI/UX design with mobile (+ 375px screen width) and desktop design supported.
+- And not too shabby UI/UX design with mobile (+ 375px screen width) and desktop design being supported.

-What is missing:
-- Group calls by date
-- Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately) I tried but I can't seem to make it work so far.
-- Tests

 ----